How to File a Motion to Set Aside Clerk’s Entry of Default & Default Judgment in Bankruptcy Court (California, Ninth Circuit)

 The Standards for Service of Process in Bankruptcy Court are Very Low

-Unfortunately for defendants, the standard for service on a defendant in such an adversary is much lower than it would be in state court where a process server would normally come to your door and make sure you or an adult at your house or place of business was handed the summons and complaint.
-Rather, in bankruptcy court
+Unfortunately for defendants in an adversary proceeding, who are most commonly the debtor in a Chapter 7 bankruptcy and sometimes in Chapters 11 and 13, the standard for service on a defendant in an adversary proceeding is much lower than it would be in state court.
+In state court, a process server would normally come to your door and make sure you or an adult at your house or place of business was handed the summons and complaint.

 Often times, mail is not properly delivered, sent to an address where the debtor it not present, or is simply tossed in the trash on accident.
 What results is that the court believes the defendant has notice of the proceeding and effectively consents to whatever the plaintiff is asking that the court will allow, including in non-dischargeability cases.